omidarmat/onLearn/react.md

 ### Programmatic navigation

-Just like React router, NextJS also provide us with some React hooks for programmatic navigation, but these don't work in `Page` components, since they are server components, and React hooks don't work on server components.
+Just like React router, NextJS also provide us with some React hooks for programmatic navigation, but these don't work in `page` components, since they are server components, and React hooks don't work on server components.

 > Notice that in a typical project, you would always want the navbar on top of all your pages.
 This means that there should be a way of implementing a `<Navigation />` component once, and have it on all your pages.
 This is where the `layout.js` comes to play as a global layout of your application.